roostercoopllc/dSmarket/README.md

-# GigMe - Market Place: Polygon Blockchain Hackathon
+# dSmarket - The Decentralized Smart Contract Market Place: Polygon Blockchain Hackathon

 ## Problem
 Let's be honest.
 Even with the constant discussion on how blockchain decentralizes control and gives the individual control of their assets, and thus their lives.
 There are really only 3 different types of dApps that seem to even get created: DeFi, Videogames, or NFT art galleries.
 The users of these dApps are generally already believers of crypto currency, and have financial resources to fully participate in the #cryptolife or even have the time to understand how a decentralized future would ultimately benefit both sellers and customer.
 There will be continued resistance, or even governing backlash without this grassroots involvement in the